swanysimon/Dotfiles/README.md

     the `ublock_origin-block_youtube_overlays.txt` file as a filter to prevent the end of video overlays from appearing on YouTube.

-  - To get Firefox is a barebones, mostly working condition, do the following:
+  - To get Firefox in a barebones, mostly working condition, do the following:

       - Go to `about:config` and set: